-The healthcare sector faced unprecedented stresses within its workforce, supply chains, and infrastructures.
-In light of the recent investments in digitization to manage these issues, here are the challenges for healthcare organizations as they transition further into digital ecosystems.
+The healthcare industry faced unprecedented stresses within its workforce, supply chains, and infrastructures.
+In light of the recent investments in digital acceleration to manage these issues, here are the challenges for healthcare organizations as they transition further into digital ecosystems.

 Meeting consumer expectations

 Consumer preferences and expectations are the primary drivers of innovation in health-related products and services.
 Consumers now expect care to be accessible when and how it's most convenient for them.